panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 But the user might choose a custom field name like `toString` (as in the example), `constructor`, etc. that could potentially break your object.

-Don't use user input to create keys on your plain objects!
+Don't take user input to create keys on your plain objects!

-The Map doesn't have this problem.
+The map doesn't have this problem.
 You are not limited in the keys names:

 ```javascript{11}
 function isMap(value) {